TheTripleV/sphinxext-rediraffe-1/README.md

 1. Make sure `rediraffe_branch` and `rediraffe_redirects` are set in conf.py.
 2. Run the `rediraffecheckdiff` builder.

+### Auto Redirect builder
+For convenience, an auto redirect builder has been added.
+Ensure that `rediraffe_auto_redirect = True` is in your conf.py.
+Then simply run the `rediraffewritediff` builder.

+Note: The auto redirect builder only works with a configuration file.

 ## Options
 These values are placed in the conf.py of your sphinx project.